-In my career in communications, I’ve designed dozens of websites, including wedding sites, so I know a thing or two about them.
+Throughout my career in communications, I’ve helped design dozens of websites, including wedding sites, so I know a thing or two about them.
 As I work on creating mine, here are a few things you’ll want to make sure to include on yours:

 1. A beautiful homepage